ESRF-BCU/emotion/README.md

 emotion: ESRF Motion control library
 ====================================

-Emotion is a Python package developed at the ESRF within the Beamline Control Unit by Matias Guijarro, Cyril Guilloud and Manuel Perez.
+EMotion is a Python package developed at the ESRF within the Beamline Control Unit by Matias Guijarro, Cyril Guilloud and Manuel Perez.

 Emotion provides uniform Python objects and a full set of standard